j-sims/idi/README.md

 ##### Create a VM with a minimum of 4G Ram and 20G Disk

 ##### Boot the VM
-- default install of Ubuntu Server Base
+- Minimial Install of Ubuntu Server 22.04
 - accept or change partitioning as desired
 - Create default user
 - Install Openssh for remote access